kleetus/docker-based-gitian-builder/README.md

 The Tor Project

-In January of 2014, a developer of [The Tor Project](https://www.torproject.org) reported that a keyboard that she purchased from Amazon may have been shipped to a location where it was tampered with before finally [reaching her](https://twitter.com/puellavulnerata/status/426597381727989760/photo/1).
+In January of 2014, a developer of [The Tor Project](https://www.torproject.org) reported that a keyboard that she purchased from Amazon may have been shipped to a location where it was tampered with.
+The keyboard finally reached her, but the tracking information [was peculiar](https://twitter.com/puellavulnerata/status/426597381727989760/photo/1).
 Of course, we can't know for sure what really happened to the keyboard, we'll need to take the Tor developer's word, but the attack vector stands out like a sore thumb.
-If the keyboard was tampered with, it is a good bet that the reason was to capture the signing credentials of a key person in this project.
-If this was done, then the attacker could offer unsuspecting users software that was manipulated as this developer.
+If the keyboard was tampered with, it is a good bet the reason was to capture the signing credentials of a key person on this project.
+The attacker could offer unsuspecting users software that was tampered with.
 Even if the users did everything right by using the commonly accepted security checks (e.g. downloading and verifying the signature of the Tor artifacts), the signature would be valid, yet compromised at the same time.
 Until the developer realized her private keys and passphrases had been compromised, ALL of her users would be at risk.

 ###There is safety in numbers
 If many people in the community are producing deterministic builds and comparing their results, then the likelihood of _ALL_ builders being compromised is very small.
 Each builder is tasked with their own code review, on their own system.
 The more reviewers and builders, the greater confidence in the final result.
 This docker-based gitian-builder aims to make it easier for people to complete the final build.